 At Gentle Procedures Clinic we use the Pollock Technique™ for circumcision.

-Dr. Christie has trained with the renowned Dr. Neil Pollock at his clinics, and has been certified in the use of this superior circumcision surgery technique.
+Dr. Christie has trained with Dr. Neil Pollock at his clinics, and has been certified in the use of this circumcision surgery technique for all ages.

 Contact us for more information or to schedule an appointment, and please read on below for detail on our virtually painless circumcision method.

 The Pollock Technique™ can be used for babies, boys, and men of all ages, and consists of using a Mogen shield under long-acting local anesthetic.

 The Pollock Technique™ circumcision operation takes only one minute for newborns.